Inside: Tips, tasks and toys for two-year-olds to promote their development and nurture their independence.

 - Makes and copies straight lines and circles

-Activities and toys for two-year-olds to reinforce Movement/Physical Development:
+Tips, tasks and toys for two-year-olds to reinforce Movement/Physical Development:

 1. Model how to make straight lines and circles and then have your child trace and copy your drawings with a crayon.